Daily life | Lifelines

 The tap water in Japan is drinkable.
 As each local government supplies the water, after you moved in, Please contact the City of Okazaki Water Supply Bureau (phone: +81-(0)564-23-6334) for instructions and apply to begin use.
 The utility rate is paid bimonthly.

-Rules of garbage disposal and resycling in Okazaki are explained in detail in "6.
-Garbage Disposal Rules and Recycling" in the link shown below.
+Rules of garbage disposal and recycling in Okazaki are explained in detail at the link shown below.

 Practical Guide to Living in Okazaki (in Okazaki International Association web page)